by Pascale Potvin.

 Truly, each book is on this list is magical and thrilling in its own special way.
 I hope it’s helped you to find something in a genre that you enjoy, or, perhaps, you’ve been intrigued to try something new in the new year.
 In any case, I wish you a Happy New Year and happy reading!

 PS: If you’ve always dreamed of writing a novel of your own and need help ensuring that it makes our blog roundup of books next year (why not?
-Dreams have to come from somewhere), get your literary foundation in our upcoming online course Getting Started: Craft, Creativity and Process, beginning February 5th at One Lit Place.
+Dreams have to come from somewhere), make today your day in our Write Your Novel in 4 Months Program.